 Ingredients needed for an American buttercream:

-I use salted butter because salt makes everything better.
+I use salted butter because salt enhances the flavor.
 If you don’t have salted butter then add a pinch of salt to the mix.
-A little bit of salt makes a big difference.
+A little bit of salt goes a long way to improve the flavor.

 You should also make sure you let the butter soften.
 Room temperature butter will aerate better and give you a fluffy buttercream.